microsoft/winget-cli/doc/specs/#292 - winget should install an app if there is an exact match.md

 ## Future considerations

 There are changes to how results should displayed to reduce the likelihood of a user mistakenly assuming the "Name" is a key value for a package.
-The client commands should be case-insensitive, but the display should still be case sensitive to support ease of reading.
+The client commands should be case-insensitive, but the display should still be case-sensitive to support ease of reading.
 Long names can be easier to understand when presented in camel case, pascal case, or with a branded letter casing.
 The client also needs a mechanism to display all of the available versions of a package.